MathsandDataNYU/web/content/seminar.md

 This talk will describe a general procedure for the estimation and simulation of conditional probabilities based on two complementary ideas: the removal of the effect of covariates through a data-based, generalized version of the optimal transport barycenter problem, and the reduction of complexity through a low-rank tensor factorization/separation of variables procedure extended to variables of any type.

+#### <a name="laurent"></a> Laurent Demanet: Extrapolation from sparsity

+This talk considers the basic question of frequency extrapolation of sparse signals observed over some frequency band, such as scattered bandlimited waves.
+How far, and how stably can we extend?
+I will review recent progress on the mathematical aspects of this question, which are tied to the notion of super-resolution.
+I will also discuss the robust “phase tracking” algorithmic approach, which is suitable for imaging modalities where the bandlimiting model is far from accurately known.
+Joint work with Nam Nguyen and Yunyue Elita Li.

+#### <a name="dustin"></a> A semidefinite relaxation of k-means clustering

+Recently, Awasthi et al proved that a semidefinite relaxation of the k-means clustering problem is tight under a particular data model called the stochastic ball model.
+This result exhibits two
+shortcomings: (1) naive solvers of the semidefinite program are computationally slow, and (2) the stochastic ball model prevents outliers that occur, for example, in the Gaussian mixture model.
+This talk will cover recent work that tackles each of these shortcomings.
+First, I will discuss a new type of algorithm (introduced by Bandeira) that combines fast non-convex solvers with the optimality certificates provided by convex relaxations.
+Second, I will discuss how to analyze the semidefinite relaxation under the Gaussian mixture model.
+In this case, outliers in the data obstruct tightness in the relaxation, and so fundamentally different techniques are required.
+Several open problems will be posed throughout.